-We are always looking for dynamic and enthusiastic volunteers to join our team!
+Are you interested in Jewish history and culture, architecture and/or historic preservation?
+Then volunteer!
+We are looking for dynamic and enthusiastic volunteers to join our team.

 Volunteer docents play a crucial role in fulfilling the museum’s mission.
 They bring to life the history and architecture of the building for tens of thousands of visitors each year.
 Docents serve as the point of contact between the museum and the public, warmly welcoming visitors of all ages and backgrounds.